 7. Make them clickable (but not as buttons!)

-Clickable images provide a great user experience.
+Clickable images provide more visual appeal and a great user experience.
 If your email advertises a product, ensure the embedded image links to the product page or reviews of that item.

 Making your email images clickable creates a smooth customer journey where the user doesn’t have to do very much to make a purchase.
 If you include relevant links on your embedded images, your email subscriber can transform into a paying customer with little friction.